Bach16/Bach16/README.md

 - 🌱 I’m currently learning Typescript and MongoDB

-- ❓ Ask me about anything related to React and related technologies
+- ❓ Any questions regarding React and similar technologies are welcome.

 - ⚡ Fun fact: 12% of GitHub users don't know what to write in this section of their profile, and make up statistics in an attempt to appear knowledgeable